EldonGabriel/eldongabriel.github.io/_experience/problem-solving.md

   This report examines the security challenges associated with Bring Your Own Device (BYOD) environments.
 It explores the risks introduced by unmanaged devices and outlines strategies organizations can implement to reduce exposure.

-  **Skills Demonstrated**

-  - Security risk analysis
-  - Policy evaluation
-  - Mobile device security considerations
-  - Enterprise security strategy
+  **Skills Demonstrated:** Security risk analysis, policy evaluation, mobile device security considerations, enterprise security strategy

 ---